javajawa/Note-n-Cite/readme.md

 marker will be links to the referenced website, set to open in a new window/tab.
 If the `href` field is not supplied, the marker will contain the text 'citation needed' and the link will function as if it were a note.
+Any content in the citation will be included in the list entry.

 If you define an ID for a footnote, you can also refer back to the same footnote later on in the document.
 Names have to be unique per post for the plug-in to